amazon-connect/amazon-connect-streams/Documentation.md

 This is a list of some of the special event types which are published into the low-level `EventBus`.

 * `EventType.ACKNOWLEDGE`: Event received when the backend API shared worker acknowledges the current tab.
-More specifically, it is sent to streams in the following scenarios:
+More specifically, it is sent to Streams in the following scenarios:
   - a consumer port connects to the shared worker
-  - when streams sends the `EventType.SYNCHRONIZE` to the shared worker, the shared worker sends the `ACKNOWLEDGE` event back.
-This happens every few seconds so that streams and the shared worker are synchronized.
+  - when Streams sends the `EventType.SYNCHRONIZE` to the shared worker, the shared worker sends the `ACKNOWLEDGE` event back.
+This happens every few seconds so that Streams and the shared worker are synchronized.
 * `EventType.ACK_TIMEOUT`: Event which is published if the backend API shared worker fails to respond to an `EventType.SYNCHRONIZE` event in a timely manner, meaning that the tab or window has been disconnected from the shared worker.
 * `EventType.IFRAME_RETRIES_EXHAUSTED`: Event which is published once the hard limit of 6 CCP retries are all exhausted.
 These retries are tiggered by the `ACK_TIMEOUT` event above.
 * `EventType.AUTH_FAIL`: Event published indicating that the most recent API call returned a status header indicating that the current user authentication is no longer valid.
 This usually requires the user to log in again for the CCP to continue to function.
 See `connect.core.initCCP()` under **Initialization** for more information about automatic login popups which can be used to give the user the chance to log in again when this happens.
 * `EventType.LOG`: An event published whenever the CCP or the API shared worker creates a log entry.
-* `EventType.TERMINATED`: When the `EventType.TERMINATE` (not `TERMINATED`) event is sent to streams, it is forwarded to the shared worker, which on successful termination then sends `EventType.TERMINATED` event back to streams.
-The `EventType.TERMINATE` event is sent to streams in the following scenarios:
+* `EventType.TERMINATED`: When the `EventType.TERMINATE` (not `TERMINATED`) event is sent to Streams, it is forwarded to the shared worker, which on successful termination then sends `EventType.TERMINATED` event back to Streams.
+The `EventType.TERMINATE` event is sent to Streams in the following scenarios:
   - The CCP is initialized as an agent app (via `connect.agentApp.initApp`), and `connect.agentApp.stopApp` is invoked
   - The user manually logs out of the CCP

 ### `AgentEvents`
 Event types that affect the agent's state.

-* `AgentEvents.UPDATE`: this event is sent to streams in the following scenarios:
+* `AgentEvents.UPDATE`: this event is sent to Streams in the following scenarios:
   - a consumer port connects to the shared worker
   - when the shared worker or ccp is first initialized, then again repeated every few seconds
   - when the `EventType.RELOAD_AGENT_CONFIGURATION` event is sent to the shared worker.
 This happens in the `Agent.prototype.setConfiguration` method (which is invoked when the ccp settings are saved in the UI)